stevedonovan/gentle-intro/2-structs-enums-lifetimes.md

     println!("s1 {}", s1);
 }
 ```
 Here, you have a choice.
-You may explicitly create a reference to that string, or
+You may pass a reference to that string, or
 explicitly copy it using its `clone` method.
 Generally, the first is the better way
 to go.